A health clinic designed to focus on pelvic floor muscles for females, including expectant women and new moms

 - Infection and abnormal healing

-Pelvic floor disorder diagnosis
+Pelvic floor dysfunction diagnosis

 To help us develop an individualized treatment plan, we’ll conduct a physical exam and review your medical, surgical and obstetric history, with particular focus on your current or most recent pregnancy issues and recent delivery.